ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The leader handles the AggregateResp as follows.
 It first verifies the tag.
 If this check fails, it MUST abort with error "invalidHmac".

 Next, it checks that the sequence of Transition messages corresponds to the ReportShare sequence of the AggregateInitReq.
-If any message appears out of order or is missing, or a transition has an unrecognized nonce, then the leader MUST abort with error "unrecognizedMessage".
+If any message appears out of order, is missing, has an unrecognized nonce, or if two messages have the same nonce, then the leader MUST abort with error "unrecognizedMessage".

 Next, for each Transition, the leader proceeds as described in {{prep-leader}}.
 If any state transition results in INVALID, this indicates that the helper has